xbeat/CPF/AI/README.md

-# Cybersecurity Psychology Framework (CPF) Implementation Repository
+# Cybersecurity Psychology Framework (CPF) Implementation

 This repository contains comprehensive implementation guides, research papers, and deployment tutorials for the **Cybersecurity Psychology Framework (CPF)** using Small Language Models (SLMs).
 The CPF addresses the critical gap in cybersecurity by detecting pre-cognitive psychological vulnerabilities that contribute to 85% of security breaches.